Tapad/sbt-docker-compose/README.md

     dockerComposeUp

 2) no-build: This project shows how sbt can be used to launch a docker-compose instances of existing images that are already published and do not need to be built.
+The docker-compose instance consists of WordPress connected to a MariaDB backend.
+Once the instance is started you can connect to the "Host:Port" for WordPress using a web browser.

     dockerComposeUp

-3) multi-project: This project shows how more advanced mutli-project builds are supported.
+3) multi-project: This project shows how more advanced multi-project builds are supported.
 From sbt you can build the Docker image and launch a running instance of a single project by executing:

     project sample1